themeteorchef/base/README.md

 # The Meteor Chef - Base
 A starting point for Meteor apps.

 Base is the lazy person's starter kit for Meteor.
 It includes some commonly used packages (biased to The Meteor Chef) and code for common functionality.
+This is the starter kit for all Meteor Chef recipes.

 ### Packages Included
 - Accounts (Base) - `meteor add accounts-base`